Skip to Main Content

 What permits are required for drone filming in Peru?

-Drone filming in Peru requires aviation authority operator registration, pilot certification, and location-specific authorizations.
-Flights in controlled airspace, urban areas, or near airports require additional NOTAM and prefecture permits.
-We handle all permit coordination for your production.
+Drone filming in Peru needs aviation-authority operator sign-ups, pilot certification, and location-specific approvals.
+Flights in controlled airspace, urban areas, or near airports also need NOTAM and municipal permits.
+Our team handles all permit planning for your production.

 What camera systems do your drones carry?